skellis46/slipbox/improvisation and the threshold of the self.md

 > The wide-open field [...] blurs the edges of thing-ness [...] the binary things like time or effort [...] that keep us as separate from everything else fall away [...]
 I sort of lose track of a more binary way of being in the world.
 (Katye Coe, 9 February 2024 am, 11:06–12:19)

 The convergence between our body awareness practice of authentic movement and nondual awareness as a lens to understand the experiences is not surprising.

 But I need to take care here.

+## the methodological and interpretive limits of NDA as frame

-Not only were these conversations retrospective (initially with Katye minutes after the practice, then with Rosie more than two years afterwards – although that was more akin to reflecting generally about decades of practice), they were all framed more or less than a means to consider non-duality as a way to understand the experiences.
+Not only were these conversations retrospective (initially with Katye minutes after the practice, then with Rosemary Lee more than two years afterwards – although that was more akin to reflecting generally about decades of practice), they were all framed more or less than a means to consider non-duality as a way to understand the experiences.
 That is, the framing tuned us to reach for non-dual language.

 At the same time, this first-hand experiential and subjective knowledge is fundamental to practice research but also in complex phenomena like movement improvisation or body-awareness practices.
 These first-hand accounts provide access to embodied details unavailable to external observers.

 What is more, critical reflection and shared articulation is made possible by retrospective discussion.
 It's not all bad.

 Yet the risks of these methods are (at least) threefold.
-First, retrospective discursive data – particularly in time between the practice and the conversations with Rosemary Lee – means the recall and descriptions may be shaped by emerging interpretations.
-Second, given the work set out to understand the 'losing' of one's self during improvisation these pre-existing concepts shape how ambiguous data are recognised, described and understood.
+First, All discursive data are retrospective.
+Second, retrospective discursive data – particularly in time between the practice and the conversations with Rosemary Lee – means the recall and descriptions may be shaped by emerging interpretations.
+Third, given the research set out to understand the 'losing' of one's self during improvisation these pre-existing concepts shape how ambiguous data are recognised, described and understood.
 This is known as theory-laden interpretation [@hanson-1965-patterns] in which the researcher’s existing concepts shape how ambiguous data are recognised, described and understood.
-In this case, the lens of non-dual awareness may influence how retrospective accounts are interpreted, making them appear to confirm that framework.
+In this case, the lens of non-dual awareness may influence the extent to which – and how – retrospective accounts are interpreted, making them appear to confirm that framework.
+Fourth, Alternative interpretations may have been overlooked or suppressed.
+Fifth, Participant-researcher involvement limits analytical distance

-(from LLM): In your case, the concern is that interpreting retrospective accounts through non-dual awareness may create confirmation bias if experiences that fit this framework receive greater attention than those that complicate or contradict it.

-Limitations

-* All discursive data are retrospective
-* Recall and description may be shaped by emerging interpretations
-* Risk of theory-laden interpretation through the lens of non-dual awareness
-* Alternative interpretations may have been overlooked or suppressed
-* Participant-researcher involvement limits analytical distance